-Your DT402 comes from the factory set for "Local" Stop.
+Your DT500 comes from the factory set for "Local" Stop.
 When you press the EMRG STOP key, the loco address that is active on your display (the one with the blinking smoke) will stop.
-When you press the EMRG

-STOP key again, the loco address on the other throttle of your DT402 will stop.
+When you press the EMRG STOP key again, the loco address on the other throttle of your DT500 will stop.

-You can change the DT402's Option Setting (ES->Idle) to set the EMRG STOP key to "Global Stop".
+You can change the DT500's Option Setting (ES->Idle) to set the EMRG STOP key to "Global Stop".
 See Section 10.0.
 With the Global Stop option enabled, pressing the EMRG STOP key sets the track status to IDLE and stops all locos on the layout.
-You will see the DT402's TRACK POWER indicator blinking on and off.
+You will see the DT500's TRACK POWER indicator blinking on and off and Idle will flash in the right throttle address indicator.
 To resume operations, press the PWR key followed by the Y / + key to return locos to their speed prior to the EMRG STOP.
 Press EXIT key to leave Pw mode and return to Fn mode after turning track power back on with PWR key and Y / + key.